ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 # Managing Users, Roles, and Privileges
 {: #user-management}

-PostgreSQL uses a system of roles to manage database permissions.
+{{site.data.keyword.databases-for-enterprisedb_full}} and PostgreSQL use a system of roles to manage database permissions.
 Roles are used to give a single user or a group of users a set of privileges.
 You can determine roles, groups, and privileges for all roles across your deployment by using the `psql` command `\du`.

 ![Table Results from \du command](images/user_management_du.png)